 Our Monthly Meetings are held on the third Wednesday of each month (except June, July and August).
 Please note that our meeting place is now Langley Mennonite Fellowship Church hall, 20997 40th Avenue, Langley.
 Doors open shortly after 7:00 pm and meetings start at 7:30 pm.
 Guests are most welcome to attend.

-Background: Glen achieved his B.Sc. in Agriculture from McGill University and a M.Sc. and Ph.D. in Zoology from UBC.
-He worked for Fisheries and Oceans Canada (DFO) as a research scientist for 31 years, both in the Maritimes (5 yrs.) and at the Pacific Biological Station in Nanaimo, BC (26 yrs.).
-He specialized in studying our northwest friend, Metacarcinus magister, a.k.a.
-Dungeness Crab.
-He retired from DFO in 2008.
+Dr. Glen Jamieson has a B.SC in Agriculture from McGill University and a M.Sc. and Ph.D. in Zoology from UBC.
+He worked for Fisheries and Oceans Canada (DFO) as a research scientist for 31 years, both in the Maritimes (5 yr) and at the Pacific Biological Station in Nanaimo, BC (26 yr).

 Read about our first 10 years Here